A Spicy Perspective

 I’ve got an amazing twist on a classic apple pie recipe to share with you today!
-We’re serving up Raspberry Apple Pie for thanksgiving this year, and the blast of berry flavor is a surprise ingredient everyone will welcome.
+We’re serving up Raspberry Apple Pie for Thanksgiving this year, and the blast of berry flavor is a surprise ingredient everyone will welcome.

 With so many dessert options around the holidays, it’s important that the dessert you bring to the party is the one that stands out.
 There’s no use putting your heart and soul into baking homemade pie, only to bring most of it home at the end of an event.
 Well, I can guarantee that won’t happen if you serve raspberry apple pie to your friends and family this holiday season.